 One of my favorite ways to start the day!
 With a muffin and a mocha from my favorite coffee shop, hanging out with one of my kids!
 (My oldest was off doing the zoo volunteer thing, so it was just the youngun' and I!)

 Can you stand one more picture from our visit to The Leonardo in SLC?
 (That is, until we manage to take another trip!)

 There was an art lab where they had an artist-in-residence working, and various tables set up where you could draw or work on other projects.
 (I'm not sure where my cardboard zombie puppet got to, but it was pretty awesome.
-My son created a fantastic bat puppet.)
+My youngest created a fantastic bat puppet.)

 Another shot from our trip to The Leonardo in SLC!
 Did I mention how much we loved this place?
 They had a tinkering lab with projects to do and things to, well, TINKER with!
 The kids happily spent some time with these, making motors whir, lights light up, and noisemakers buzz.